partspile/site/PRD.md

 ### 3.6 Modern UI/UX
 - Modern, accessible web UI using Tailwind CSS and HTMX for dynamic updates.
 - Form validation and user feedback for all actions.
+- **Ad timestamps are displayed in the user's local timezone, using browser-provided timezone information when available.**
 - On "Create New Ad" page, the current ad cost is displayed and updates dynamically as the user selects make/model/category.
   - Green if it's a payout (user receives tokens).
   - Red if it's an expense (user pays tokens).
-- User's token balance is shown on the home page, clickable for exchange and transaction history.
+- User's token balance is shown in the navigation bar on all pages, and is clickable for exchange and transaction history.
+- UI elements that require authentication (such as "New Ad", "Edit Ad", or "Delete Ad" buttons) are shown in a disabled state or with limited interactivity for unauthenticated users, providing clear feedback that login is required to access these features.

 ### 3.7 Ad Cost, Token Economy, and Incentives
 - Posting an ad incurs a cost, which can be positive (user pays) or negative (user receives payout).